s0lst1c3/grey_harvest/README.rst

 We can use the -p flag to filter for ports running on specific ports:

-	# use the -p flag to only use proxies that run on port 80
+	# the -p flag to only use proxies that run on port 80
-	grey_harvest -n 10 -p 80
+	grey_harvest -p 80 -n 10

 We can deny proxies located within specific countries by using the -d flag.
 Proxies located within China are blocked by default